 ― Lewis Carroll, Alice’s Adventures in Wonderland & Through the Looking-Glass

-What a lovely quote that touches on the peace drifting in with a fresh snowfall.
+What a lovely quote that touches on the peace that drifts in with a fresh snowfall.

 In Chicago, that quilt lasts but a moment.